Legal information

 Stelliane

-In collecting and processing your personal data, we are committed to the following principles:
+When collecting and processing your personal data, we are committed to upholding the following principles:

-Your data is collected and used only for specified, explicit and legitimate purposes, with an appropriate legal basis.
+• Lawfulness — Your data is collected and used only for specified, explicit and legitimate purposes, based on an appropriate legal basis.

-You are informed of each processing operation carried out and its characteristics; no processing is carried out without your knowledge.
+• Transparency — You are informed of every processing activity carried out and its characteristics; no processing is performed without your knowledge.

-We only collect data that is adequate, relevant and necessary for the purpose for which it is to be used, and we ensure that it is regularly updated.
+• Minimisation — We collect only data that is adequate, relevant and necessary for the intended purpose, and we ensure it is regularly kept up to date.

-From the design phase, and throughout the configuration and operation of our applications, services or products using personal data, we integrate data protection requirements.
+• Protection “by design” and “by default” — From the design phase onwards, and throughout the configuration and operation of our applications, services or products that use personal data, we embed data protection requirements.

-Technical and organisational measures adapted to the level of sensitivity of the data are put in place to guarantee its integrity, confidentiality and availability.
+• Security — Technical and organisational measures appropriate to the sensitivity of the data are implemented to ensure its integrity, confidentiality and availability.

 3. Collection of personal data

-We collect personal data about you directly from you when you interact with us, browse our site, or in the course of our professional activities:
+We collect personal data about you directly from you when you interact with us, browse our site, or as part of our professional activities:

-Contact form: Surname, first name, email address, telephone number, country, company name, and free-text message content.
+• Contact form: last name, first name, e-mail, phone number, country, company name, subject and free-form content of the message.

-Accounting: data required to draw up contracts, invoices, orders and quotations.
+• Accounting: data required to issue contracts, invoices, orders and quotations.

-Recruitment: data relating to job applications (CV, covering letter, professional information).
+• Recruitment: data related to applications (CV, cover letter, professional information).

-Exercising your rights: we collect only the information required to register and follow up your request (contact details, nature and scope of the request, date of the request, related exchanges, proof of identity if necessary).
+• Exercising your rights: we collect only the information strictly necessary to record and follow up on your request (contact details, nature and scope of the request, date of the request, related exchanges, and proof of identity where required).

 4. Purposes of processing, legal bases and retention periods